How Environmental Conditions Affect Ammo Performance

 Temperature has a direct impact on ammunition, especially when it comes to pressure and consistency.

-• Greater variation from shot to shot if the ammo isn’t formulated for stability
+Propellants can burn faster, which can result in slightly higher chamber pressures, increased velocities, and greater variation from shot to shot if the ammo isn't formulated for stability.

 Most shooters notice these effects when they zero a firearm in one season and shoot in another.
 What grouped tightly in mild conditions may shift when temperatures swing significantly.